ducin/ducin.dev/posts/temp.md

 Bounded Contexts are being **designed way before any coding takes place**.
 Essentially, Strategic DDD precedes Tactical DDD.

 A concerns could arise: how can we design the contexts if we don't yet know whether we'll eventually go with Monolithic System or Distributed MicroServices/MicroFrontends architecture?

+## How big is a Bounded Context?

+At some point a question arises, regarding the size of a Bounded Context: how big should it be?

+Similar questions have been asked about MicroServices.
+People used to give quite peculiar answers such as specific limit of LoC 😛. **Measuring correctness of a system component never made sense in terms of its size**.
+And probably never will.

+The fact is that **Bounded Contexts should be rather small**.
+Most probably smaller than you initially think.
+Generally speaking: **the wider you draw the boundary around domain concepts, the bigger risk that their meaning will remain concise**.

+The Context should be large enough to include all relevant concepts of a domain, formed into a Ubiquitous Language - but not larger than that.